The Importance of IP, Market, Regulatory & Business Information

 Women in innovation and entrepreneurship face different obstacles than their male peers.
 These obstacles account for the disparity of women starting their own companies and making it to the c-suite.
 Yet, while there are less women entrepreneurs, women-led startups yield higher returns on investment and research has shown that incorporating diversity in an entrepreneurial team increases productivity, efficiency and profitability.
 Recognizing women-centric obstacles and addressing those bottlenecks is important to close the gender gap.
 How do we close the gender gap in innovation and entrepreneurship?
 Join us for a facilitated conversation about meaningful strategies to address this problem offered by stakeholders from all components of innovation and entrepreneurship.

 Despite recent progress, less than 5 percent of venture capital goes to women entrepreneurs, yet studies show companies with women at the helm grow faster and produce greater returns for investors.
 Chloe Capital is an early-stage venture capital firm recognized for its Movement to #InvestInWomen.
-Since launching in November 2017, Chloe Capital has made 7 investments in women-led innovation companies during a National Tour for women-led innovation companies.
+Since launching in November 2017, Chloe Capital has made 7 investments across a national tour for women-led innovation companies.
 As co-founder and partner of Chloe Capital, Kathyrn Cartini is helping to build and empower a network of over 15,000 supporters.
 Chloe Capital's portfolio is currently valued at ~$35M.
 In addition, Kathryn is an active philanthropist and startup mentor with organizations such as Upstate Venture Connect, Social Venture Circle and the Jeff Lawrence Innovation Fund.
 She was born and raised in Upstate NY, and graduated from the SI Newhouse School of Public Communications at Syracuse University.
 Kathryn currently "lives on vacation" in beautiful Saratoga Springs, NY, where you can find her about town with her dog-son CHEX the Dalmatian. #CHEXitOUT @SaratogaLife.

 Ana-Maria Galeano has over 25 years of corporate law experience advising businesses throughout their lifecycle – from formation, governance, restructuring, mergers, acquisitions, private and government financing, intellectual property protection, and contractual matters.